east-sussex-county-council/Escc.AzureDeployment/README.md

     call "%ESCC_DEPLOYMENT_SCRIPTS%\TransformConfig" ExampleSite\web

-If a `web.config` file is already present at the destination (for example, installed by a nuget package) then that file will be transformed by `Web.Release.config` and `web.example.config` will be ignored.
+If no `web.example.config` file is present at the destination but there is a `web.config` (for example, installed by a nuget package) then that file will be transformed by `Web.Release.config` instead.